 How Do You Reduce Sodium in Canned Chili by Rinsing and Draining?

 Studies have shown that rinsing canned foods can reduce sodium content by up to 40%.
-Although this may slightly diminish the chili’s flavor, it provides a healthier base that you can season to your liking using low-sodium spices and herbs.
+Although this may slightly diminish the chili’s flavor, it provides a healthier base you can season using low-sodium spices and herbs.

 How Do You Reduce Sodium in Canned Chili with Low-Sodium Ingredients?

-Another simple method to reduce sodium is by diluting the canned chili with low-sodium ingredients.
+Another simple method to reduce sodium is diluting the canned chili with low-sodium ingredients.
 Adding no-salt-added beans, tomatoes, or vegetables can stretch the dish, effectively lowering the sodium concentration per serving.
-This not only reduces sodium but also increases the volume of your meal, making it more filling and nutritious.
+This reduces sodium and increases the volume of your meal, making it more filling and nutritious.

-Consider mixing the canned chili with low-sodium broth or water to further dilute the saltiness.
+Mix the canned chili with a low-sodium broth or water to further dilute the saltiness.
 Simmering the chili for a few minutes after adding these ingredients helps blend the flavors, ensuring a rich and hearty dish.

 Adding Fresh Vegetables